tomvecchi/farmbot_image_classification_thesis/README.md

 # FarmBot Image Classification Thesis
 # By Tom Vecchi, 2020

-Uses deep learning techniques to annotate and analyse images collected from the FarmBot, and logs this data for analysis.
+Uses deep learning techniques to annotate and analyse images collected from the FarmBot, enabling time-series analysis to be performed on the data and underperforming plants to be identified.

 ## Contents